KI7MT/dotnet-core-examples/Database/rdaas/README.md

 ### Add Table Views

-This steps is similar to initialization.
+This step is similar to initialization.
 The difference being, we are adding query views for testing.

 ```shell